Wednesday, February 14, 2024

 Lucy: Not at all!
 I was a child and up for adventure of any kind.
 The US was a big, unreal mystery until I got there, and maybe afterward too.

-Monika: Once you settled down in the US, you started to work in the mailroom and then as assistant to editor Barbara Epstein at The New York Review of Books and became a regular contributor there, writing about film, art, photography, and miscellaneous cultural phenomena, as well as book reviews.
-How do you recollect working with Barbara and your work there?
+Monika: After settling in the United States, you began working in the mailroom and later became assistant to editor Barbara Epstein at The New York Review of Books, eventually becoming a regular contributor yourself.
+You wrote about film, art, photography, and a wide range of cultural phenomena, as well as book reviews.
+How do you remember working with Barbara, and what did that period mean for you personally and professionally?

 "I was obsessed, and also paranoid